how to run a dispensary successfully

 If you are on the supply side, consider educating the dispensaries you distribute to about your flower.
 Where’d you get the genetics from?
 What went into the decision to grow this particular strain?
 What was unique about the process, the plant, and the effects?

-Arming dispensary staff with a least a few bullet points on your farm and your flower will help you stand out in a blurry world where budtenders often have dozens of different strains from different growers to try to memorize and recommend.
+Arming dispensary staff with at least a few bullet points on your farm and your flower will help you stand out in a blurry world where budtenders often have dozens of different strains from different growers to try to memorize and recommend.

 Standing out with stories and details here is a simple way to help stand out in a crowded marketplace and communicate what makes your bud special.